Starting the aquarium you’ve envisioned is very exciting but often comes with unforeseen obstacles.

 That was until an experienced friend of mine advised me to get an accurate test kit and perform water tests at home.

-In my experience, using API Master’s test kit is the most accurate way of measuring the ammonia and nitrite levels in a tank.
+In my experience, using API Master’s test kit is the most accurate way of measuring the ammonia and nitrite levels in a fish tank.

 You can find these kits online and in almost any fish store and they have different versions for freshwater and saltwater aquariums.